 The Study Estimate is the estimate prepared by the DTO(s) for projects that pass the Conceptual Estimate screening process and require a more refined cost estimate for project approval.

-The CNTC Project Estimate (CPE) is the estimate prepared by the DTO(s) for projects after the receipt of a CNTC.
-This estimate will include any cost estimate analysis not previously done in order to improve the accuracy of the Study Estimate prior to any construction investment being made by the DTO(s).
+The NTC-C Project Estimate (CPE) is the estimate prepared by the DTO(s) for projects after the receipt of a NTC-C. This estimate will include any cost estimate analysis not previously done in order to improve the accuracy of the Study Estimate prior to any construction investment, including the ordering of materials, being made by the DTO(s).

 The NTC Project Estimate (NPE) is provided by the DTO after receipt of an NTC for a non-Applicable Project; it includes any additional cost information that is known at the time that the DTO is required to provide its response to the SPP.